trans-travel/trans-travel/us/id.md

  * Trans medical care is legal for adults.
  * Trans medical care is illegal for anyone under 18, including puberty blockers, hormone therapy, and surgery.
+ * There is a pending [legal challenge](https://www.acluidaho.org/en/news/idaho-families-sue-block-idahos-ban-health-care-trans-youth) of the state's youth trans healthcare ban.

 ## Child Custody / Abuse